SibaIssa/Stiffness-analysis-of-a-6-DoF-serial-manipulator-with-a-counterbalance-mechanism/README.md

 # Stiffness-analysis-of-a-6-DoF-serial-manipulator-with-a-counterbalance-mechanism

-When we are working with serial manipulators, as we increase the number of Degree of Freedom (DoF) and the more we add more joints and links the more we increase the mass of the robot.
-Having a heavy robot is a critical problem; especially from the point of view of the actuators.
-In more details, when we are increasing the the mass we are also increasing the gravitational torque so we need more power in the actuators in order to compensate the gravitational torque in addition to the needed torque for the task.
-That is why designing a counterbalance mechanism that compensate the gravitational torque in all the joints is an important problem.
-In this prokect we are proposing a new design for a 3-DoF counterbalance mechanism for a 6-DoF manipulator.
+Designing a counterbalance mechanism and compensating the gravity is an important and a challenging task in serial manipulators.
+In this project we will present a modified model for a 3-DoF gravity compensation mechanism applied on a 6-DoF serial manipulator.
+Then we will model the stiffness matrix for the proposed design using Virtual Joint Modelling (VJM) and Matrix Structural Analysis (MSA).
+Then we will compare between the two models ant try to validate the results in the best possible way.

 ACKNOWLEDGMENT: This project is a final project report for an Advanced Robotics course at Innopolis University, Russia